Use SSL with your Cloud Databases instance

 Download the CA certificate

 Cloud Databases configures your database instance to support the use of SSL when the instance is provisioned.
-To encrypt data in transit using SSL, your database connections will need to use an SSL certificate associated with Cloud Databases.
+To encrypt data in transit by using SSL, your database connections need to use an SSL certificate associated with Cloud Databases.